blauwe-lucht/concourse-lab/README.md

 After that you need to start the builds in de UI manually.

-Result: I gave up and moved to BuildBot for these kind of builds.
+Result: I gave up and moved to Jenkins for these kind of builds.
 The main reason for this is that Concourse does NOT use Docker, but Garden/runc to start containers which is not 100% compatible with Docker.
 Which also means you can't bind /var/run/docker.sock.